kcp-dev/kcp/docs/content/concepts/terminology.md

 recommend reading the [Sharding documentation](./sharding/shards/)).

-In a sharded setup, you'll be sending requests to a component called Front Proxy (`kcp-front-proxy`) instead to a specific shard (kcp API server).
+In a sharded setup, you'll be sending requests to a component called Front Proxy (`kcp-front-proxy`) instead to a specific shard (kcp server).
 Front Proxy is a shard-aware stateless proxy that's running in front of kcp API servers.
 Front proxy is able to determine the shard where your workspace is running and redirect/forward your request to that shard.
 Upon creating a workspace, you'll be sending request to front proxy, which will schedule a workspace on one of available shards.

 !!! note
     Depending on how you setup kcp, you might have front proxy running even though you don't have a sharded setup.